 Driving is something most of us take for granted.
 However, North Carolina recognizes driving as a privilege, not a right.
 “If you abuse it, you may lose it,” as the DMV says.

-Losing your license can be a result of one or of multiple offenses, some not even traffic related.
+Losing your license can be a result of one or multiple offenses, some not even traffic-related.
 You may lose your driving privileges in one of two ways: having your license suspended or revoked.
-The types of offenses that may result in one are similar, but license revocation is the result of more serious offenses or repeated violations.
+More severe offenses or repeated violations may lead to license revocation.

-A suspension means that your driving privileges have been temporarily halted for a specific period of time.
-Your license may be reinstated after fulfilling all terms of your suspension and then you can apply for a new one.
-Having your license revoked means that your driving privileges have been terminated and will not be reinstated until you pass all tests and complete any other requirements.
-You may apply for another license after a certain period, but the state may deny your application for a number of reasons.
+A suspension means that your driving privileges have been temporarily halted for a specific period.
+Your license may be reinstated after fulfilling all terms of your suspension, and then you can apply for a new one.

 The following is an incomplete list of traffic violations resulting in license suspension or revocation:

-It is important to note that you may have you license revoked due to non-traffic related offenses as well.
+You may have your license revoked due to non-traffic related offenses as well.
 Having your license revoked due to a non-traffic offense is often up to the judge’s discretion.
 The following are common violations that may lead to a license suspension or revocation: